BlogsEmojis

 Digital culture has transformed how the lemon emoji is used:

-• Content Categories: Food content accounts for 38% of usage, wellness for 27%, aesthetic/design for 19%, and slang/reactions for 16%.
+• Content Categories: Food content accounts for 38% of use, wellness 27%, aesthetic/design 19%, and slang/reactions 16%.

 Digital Culture and Language Evolution